Allergy Relief - AchooAllergy.com

 How will using a dehumidifier impact my power bill?

 The majority of the home/room dehumidifiers we offer are Energy Star compliant.
-Looking for dehumidifiers with the Energy Start logo will help to ensure that your purchase is not wasting electricity.
-Differences in your power bill will vary according to size and how often the unit runs during an average month, but you can probably expect that with daily usage your cost to run will range from $5 to an additional $10-$15 per month.
+Looking for dehumidifiers with the Energy Star logo will help to ensure that your purchase is not wasting electricity.
+Differences in your power bill will vary according to size and how often the unit runs during an average month, but you can probably expect that with daily usage your cost of operation to range from $5 to an additional $10-$15 per month.
 Again, this will vary depending on the model you choose and how often it is used.
+For basements and crawlspaces, the most energy efficient model available today is the Santa Fe Impact XT dehumidifier.
+It exceeds Energy Star minimum requirements by 50% and removes more water per kilowatt of power than any other model available.
 As a final note, you will find that often the larger dehumidifiers are Energy Star compliant while many smaller ones will lack this designation.

 With our commercial dehumidifiers power consumption will vary greatly with use.
 Some are built for extremely large or damp environments and actually run on 220V instead of the 110V found in most home receptacles.
 The larger motors and fans found in these units also lend themselves to greater power consumption.